UU-Human-Evolution/1MB335/Lab4.md

 ## **Constructing a Tree in iTOL**

 Now that you have your **Newick tree**, you will visualize it in **iTOL**.
+iTOL (Interactive Tree of Life) is an online tool for visualizing, editing, and annotating phylogenetic trees.
+It allows users to upload trees in Newick format, customize their appearance, and analyze evolutionary relationships. iTOL supports features like color-coding, branch labeling, and metadata integration, making it useful for interpreting phylogenetic data.

 ### **Steps:**
 1.)
 Go to **[iTOL](https://itol.embl.de)** and create a **New Tree**.